 - Discoverability and usability

 - Redundancy of the item under consideration amongst the holdings of the libraries in the region, nationally, and internationally

 The disposition of all deselected materials is at the sole discretion of the Library.

-Archives & Special Collections Archives & Special Collections is the University of Connecticut’s public repository for manuscripts, rare books, photographs, maps, drawings, illustrations, newspapers, periodicals, sound recordings, film, and born-digital materials.
+Archives & Special Collections Archives & Special Collections is a unit within the UConn Library which includes rare materials, spanning manuscripts, rare books, photographs, maps, drawings, illustrations, newspapers, periodicals, sound recordings, film, and born-digital materials.
 In setting collecting priorities, Archives & Special Collections seeks materials that build regionally, nationally, and internationally recognized collections, add depth or rare and unique materials to its holdings, and support academic programs.
 Archives & Special Collections also preserves the official records and the institutional memory of the University of Connecticut.

 Collections are acquired primarily by donation, in accordance with Archives & Special Collections’ acquisition policy, University of Connecticut Records Retention policies, and terms outlined in its Deed of Gift document.
 Collection materials that are regularly purchased, either with library monies or endowment funds, include special collections specimens in fine or near fine condition, reference materials and tools, and, selectively, manuscripts, according to collecting priorities and as they become available by accredited vendors in the marketplace.

 Law Library The Thomas J. Meskill Law Library in Hartford provides comprehensive, current, and relevant print and digital collections that support the School’s students, faculty, and staff in the advancement of legal scholarship, legal education, and legal research.
 The Law Library maintains a separate policy regarding its collection development program.